cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 In other words, for you to get an A, you need to *either* score 90% average or better in the overall performance, or be in the top 15% of the class.
-If you get an F, you will have been in the bottom 40% of the class, *and* in the bottom 40% of the performance.
+If you get an F, you will have been in the bottom 40% of the class, *and* have scored less than 40% of the possible total points.

 By dropout day, you will have more than 40% of your total weight.